OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Suricata discards the fragments (timeout).
 This occurs by default after 60 seconds.

+In IPS mode, it is possible to tell the engine what to do in case the memcap for the defrag engine is reached: "drop-flow", "pass-flow", "bypass", "drop-packet", "pass-packet", or "ignore" (default behavior).

 ::

   defrag:
     memcap: 32mb
+    memcap-policy: ignore  # in IPS mode, what to do if memcap is reached
     hash-size: 65536
     trackers: 65535        # number of defragmented flows to follow
     max-frags: 65535       # number of fragments do keep (higher than trackers)
     prealloc: yes
     timeout: 60